Blueprint Specification

 - source: 198.51.100.1

-ipAllowList: [] # only allow internal connections
+ipAllowList: [] # Only allow internal connections

 ipAllowList: # allow external connections from everywhere